Cambridge Structural Database

 We have a campus-wide site license for:

-- CSD Enterprise which includes ALL CSD software and ALL application data (see Components).
+- CSD Enterprise includes ALL CSD software and ALL application data (see Components).

-- CSD-Enterprise includes everything in the CSD-System, CSD-Discovery and CSD-Materials.
+- everything in the CSD-System, CSD-Discovery (plus CSD-CrossMiner), and CSD-Materials.

 - CSD Enterprise at a glance

-License keys: Access to a license key for CSD software is limited to current students, faculty, and staff at Stanford.
+Access to a license key for CSD software is limited to current students, faculty, and staff at Stanford.
 You must have a license key before installing the software.
-To get a license key, please bring your Stanford ID to the Swain Library during regular business hours and ask for Aparna Sharma or Grace Baysinger.
+To get a license key, please bring your Stanford ID to the Science Library and ask for Cristina Flores-Herrera, Aparna Sharma, or Grace Baysinger.

 - Use WebCSD (for on- or off-campus use)